 Typewriter, typing table and chair.
-An adjustable height typing table to hold a new typewriter and an adjustable able height chair has been provided.
+An adjustable height typing table to hold a new typewriter and an adjustable height chair has been provided.
 Students, then, will not have to work at the librarian's desk, as they would if the typewriter had been housed in the librarian's desk.

 Cabinet and counter area.
 Just as in the kitchen, there should be hot and cold running water in the sink.
 Toe space for working comfort has been considered.
 Deep drawer space in the cabinet has been provided for posters that are too large for other spaces and should be stored flat.
+Counter tops are to be of formica.

-Mary Peacock Douglas, The Teacher-Librarian Handbook (Chicago: American Library Association, 1949), p.
+55Mary Peacock Douglas, The Teacher-Librarian Handbook (Chicago: American Library Association, 1949), p.
 135.